Get Tech Tips

-Hydronics GPM Calculation and more…
+Hydronics GPM Calculation and More…

-Td – temp difference of your supply vs return
+Td – temp difference of your supply vs. return

-Net boiler output (btu) use the boiler plate rating or get fancy and do an efficiency test and multiply your rated input multiplied by your efficiency rating.
+Net boiler output (BTU) – use the boiler-plate rating or get fancy and do an efficiency test.
+Then, multiply your rated input by your efficiency rating.
 On an oil system, the unit could be down-fired.

 1 gallon of #2 fuel oil contains about 140,000 BTUs.
-Multiply that by .85 (your nozzle size) and you get 119,000 btu/hr input.
-Input would be 119,000 x .80 efficiency = 95,200.
+Multiply that by 0.85 (your nozzle size), and you get 119,000 BTU/hr input.

-500 – a constant which stands for a pound of water times 60 minutes – 8.33 x 60 = 499.8 (we fudge a bit.)
+500 – a constant that stands for a pound of water times 60 minutes – 8.33 x 60 = 499.8 (As you can see, we fudged the number a bit.)

-To find a system’s gallon per hour:
+To find a system’s gallons per hour: